 be under a disability that began prior to attainment of age 22; or

-be under a disability that began before the end of the 84th month following the month in which his or her most recent entitlement to CDB terminated
+be under a disability that began before the end of the 84th month following the month in which their most recent entitlement to CDB terminated

 because of medical improvement; or

-had his or her entitlement terminated prior to 10/72 due to adoption.
+had their entitlement terminated prior to 10/72 due to adoption.

-Effective October 1, 2004, re-entitlement to CDB is allowed at any time if the beneficiary's prior entitlement terminated because he or she ceased to be
+Effective October 1, 2004, re-entitlement to CDB is allowed at any time if the beneficiary's prior entitlement terminated because they ceased to be under

-under a disability due to the performance of substantial gainful activity (SGA) and
+a disability due to the performance of substantial gainful activity (SGA) and other

 84-month time limit still applies.